karimbahgat/Pyqtree/README.md

-# PyQuadTree
+# Documentation for PyQuadTree

-A Pure Python QuadTree spatial index for GIS or visualization use Karim Bahgat, 2014
+A pure Python QuadTree spatial index for GIS or rendering usage.

+Karim Bahgat, 2014

 License: MIT

 Based on Matt Rasmussen's original code: